qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/settings.rst

 Many times it is useful for a plugin to save some variables so that the user does not have to enter or select them again next time the plugin is run.

-These variables can be saved a retrieved with help of Qt and QGIS API.
+These variables can be saved and retrieved with help of Qt and QGIS API.
 For each variable, you should pick a key that will be used to access the variable --- for user's favourite color you could use key "favourite_color" or any other meaningful string.
 It is recommended to give some structure to naming of keys.